EnsembleUI/ensemble-react/README.md

 This is a monorepo containing the React elements for Ensemble, built with Turborepo.

+To get started integrating Ensemble to your React App, see the [starter app and README](https://github.com/EnsembleUI/ensemble-react/blob/main/apps/starter).

 ## Getting Started

 Clone the repo and then cd into the root directory of the repo.